ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

-Venice itself is one large tourist sight, one of the most breathtaking in the world.
+Venice itself is one large tourist sight, one of the most breathtaking spectacles in the world.
 Many travellers will be content to admire the views, to cruise along the Grand Canal, and to stumble upon hundreds of picturesque angles.
 If, on the other hand, you like visiting museums, churches and galleries, there are enough here to last you many weeks.

 Tourist cards and passes

-If you want to 'do' everything that Venice has to offer, you'll find it a time-consuming and expensive business.
-There are different combinations of museum tickets and tourist passes, so if you have an idea of the places you want to visit, it's worth researching ways to save money on admission charges.
-The under-30s and over-65s are the lucky ones when it comes to saving money.
+If you want to ‘do’ everything that Venice has to offer, you’ll find it a time-consuming and expensive business.
+There are different combinations of museum tickets and tourist passes, so if you have an idea of the places you want to visit, it’s worth researching ways to save money on admission charges.
+The under-30s are the lucky ones when it comes to saving money.

 The Venice Card, which comes in two brands, orange and blue, has different prices and offers for different age groups.
 These cards include public transport, but are not an amazing bargain; and are really only worthwhile if you plan to visit a great number of museums and public toilets(!).
 Read the information carefully, and if you decide you want the card, pay in advance online for discounts.

-Those aged 14-29 will find it worthwhile buying a Rolling Venice card, which costs just €4 and lasts until the following December.
-It entitles the holder to a 3-day travelcard for €18 (a good saving), and to significant discounts on most museum entry charges.
+Those aged 14-29 will find it worthwhile buying a cheap Rolling Venice card, and lasts until the following December.
+It entitles the holder to a good-value 3-day travelcard, and to significant discounts on most museum entry charges.
 You can buy the Rolling Venice card in tourist information offices, including the one at Piazzale Roma.

 Museums and galleries